Liquid-gas phase transition of nuclear matter: Nuclear liquid-gas transition and phase diagram of strongly interacting matter

 \subsection{Liquid-gas transition and chemical freeze-out}

 High-energy collisions of nuclei trigger a sequence of events from compression, forming hot and possibly dense matter for a short time, through expansion and cooling to a stage at which finally non-interacting hadrons and nuclei emerge.
 This final stage is referred to as chemical freeze-out.
 It is explored by systematically tracing produced particles in such collisions and analysing the characteristic temperatures and chemical potentials at which these particles finally appear as decoupled from one another.
-In a $\mu-T$ phase diagram these chemical freeze-out points line up at temperatures far above and baryon chemical potentials well below the liquid-gas transition as presented in Figure\,\ref{Fig12}.
+In a $\mu-T$ phase diagram these chemical freeze-out points line up at temperatures far above and baryon chemical potentials well below the liquid-gas transition (Braun-Munzinger {\it et al.}, 2026, and refs. therein).

-The profile of empirical chemical freeze-out data in the phase diagram has sometimes tentatively been discussed as a possible extension towards finite $\mu$ of the crossover transition in QCD that has been established at high temperatures $(T\sim 150$ MeV) and vanishing baryon chemical potential.
-However, this freeze-out pattern and its position relative to the LGT critical line do not suggest such an interpretation.
-In fact the freeze-out data displayed in Fig.\,\ref{Fig12} turn out all to be located close to a curve of constant, very low baryon density (a small fraction of the nuclear equilibrium density $n_0$), that extends roughly from the LGT critical point upward in temperature and downward in chemical potential (Floerchinger {\it et al.}, 2012).
-In the $\mu-T$ range covered by Fig. \ref{Fig12} there is no indication of a phase transition other than the LGT.
+The systematics of empirical chemical freeze-out data in the phase diagram resembles the deconfinement and chiral crossover transition bands deduced and extrapolated from Lattice QCD.
+These bands extend over a range of low baryon chemical potentials and temperatures $160\,\text{MeV}\gtrsim T\gtrsim 140\, \text{MeV}$, starting from the crossover at $T\simeq 157$ MeV and zero chemical potential as it is widely agreed upon (Braun-Munzinger {\it et al.}, 2026).
+Several chemical freeze-out points are also recorded at lower temperatures, $T < 100$ MeV, and larger baryon chemical potential reaching out to $\mu \simeq 650 - 850$ MeV, as shown in Fig.\,\ref{Fig12}.
+This data set, which one might envisage as continuing toward the LGT region further down in temperature, has sometimes been tentatively discussed as a possible extension of the QCD crossover transition to lower $T$ and larger $\mu$.
+However, this pattern and its position relative to the LGT critical line do not suggest such an interpretation.
+In fact the freeze-out data displayed in Fig.\,\ref{Fig12} turn out all to be located close to a curve of constant, very low baryon density (a small fraction of the nuclear equilibrium density $n_0$, see Floerchinger {\it et al.}, 2012).
+It has thus been pointed out that no phase transition other than the LGT is expected in the range $T< 100$ MeV and $0.65\,\text{GeV}\lesssim\mu\lesssim 0.95\,\text{GeV}$ covered by Figure \ref{Fig12}.